pekwm/pekwm/doc/autoproperties.md

 ```

 pekwm can rewrite window titles.
 This is done in a separate TitleRules
-section, where one defines properties on which clients to use the
+section, where one defines properties regarding which clients to use the
-rewriting and then a regexp rule of what to do to that clients
+rewriting on and then a regexp rule of what to do to that clients
 title.
 These rules do not affect the actual WM\_NAME string.
 You can
-use Role and Title keywords to narrow down the clients the titlerule
+use Role and Title keywords to narrow down the clients to whom the titlerule
-applies to.
+applies.
 A simple rule that would change "Title: this is the title"
 to "this is the title" looks like this:

 ```